publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch42/schII/m__us_usc_t12_s4143.md

     (f) __Grant applications__

-        Grant applications for assistance under subsections (d) and (e) of this section shall be received monthly on a rolling basis and approved or rejected on at least a quarterly basis by intermediaries selected under [section 4145(b) of this title][/us/usc/t12/s4145/b].
+        Grant applications for assistance under subsections (d) and (e) shall be received monthly on a rolling basis and approved or rejected on at least a quarterly basis by intermediaries selected under [section 4145(b) of this title][/us/usc/t12/s4145/b].

     (g) __Appeal__

         If an application for assistance under subsections  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-Probably should be “subsection”. </sup></sup>  (d) or (e) of this section is denied, the applicant shall have the right to appeal the denial to the Secretary and receive a binding determination within 30 days of the appeal.
+Probably should be “subsection”. </sup></sup>  (d) or (e) is denied, the applicant shall have the right to appeal the denial to the Secretary and receive a binding determination within 30 days of the appeal.

 ([Pub.
 L. 100–242, title II, § 253][/us/pl/100/242/s253], as added [Pub.
 L. 102–550, title III, § 312][/us/pl/102/550/s312], Oct.
 28, 1992, [106 Stat.
 3766][/us/stat/106/3766].)